NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 - Fix `languages.hcl` init, depending on `comment-nvim` by checking if it is enabled.
 Fixes a crash (#1350).

+- Add `languages.fluent` using the official plugin.
+This only provides highlighting.

 - Added Debugging support to `languages.php`.

 - Added Formatting support to `languages.php` via